 Your task is to convey on the page by what parameters you are better than a specific competitor.

 Create pages, including for small, but growing competitors.
 They are growing, traffic to your pages is growing too.
+Read more on this in the guide about profitable keywords with low competition and volume.

 7. Translate pages into other popular languages